 Opportunity is one area where large organizations do not have a distinct advantage.
 Smaller organizations can often be more flexible about job assignments and be more innovative – which can be extremely attractive to experienced applicants and employees.

-Although this white paper can help illuminate important qualities of successful organizations, a proper quantitative diagnosis is the only way to accurately identify the specific issues unique to your organization.
+Although this white paper can help illuminate important qualities of successful organizations, a quantitative diagnosis, or employee survey, is the only way to accurately identify the specific issues unique to your organization.